GSto/digital-garden/notes/prolific creation.md

 Prolific creation requires shipping your work, and can be a form of [[learning in public]].

-Prolific creation helps you get more reps in against the [[Resistance]], however I don't think it ever gets easier.
+Prolific creation helps you get more reps in against [[Resistance]], however I don't think it ever gets easier.

-Your work is often smarter than you.
-Creating and sharing more is how you get improve.

 ## On Production Ready
 Prolific creation was one of the themes that emerged organically from season one of Production Ready.
 [From the season summary](https://www.glennstovall.com/6-lessons-5-emergent-themes-from-recording-19-episodes/):